James’ Pre-Debate Campaign

 With all the opinion polls leading up to the May provincial election showing that the public had no clue who Carole James was, the NDP strategy should have been obvious – show her off.

-But being shackled pyscologicaly to their disasterous past government must have had an impact on their campaign planning because they decided to hold off until the very last moment to launch their platform.
+But being shackled psychologically to their disastrous past government must have had an impact on their campaign planning because they decided to hold off until the very last moment to launch their platform or showcase their leader.

 Did the Debate Have an Impact?

 The debate was not the breakthrough moment that her flagging campaign needed.
 Yes, her three day break leading up to the evening did allow her to be well-prepared, but her lagging in the polls meant she needed to shake it up in a major Gordon Wilson sort of way and she just doesn’t have the experience to make that happen.